talkowski-lab/SV-Adjudicator/00_preprocessing/README.md

 reproducibility of the SSC analyses and b) as an example of how SV calls may be standardized to the format required by the remaining steps of the pipeline.

+##Module configuration and input
+The configuration file `config.yaml` outlines the module's inputs and parameters, and should be modified accordingly to each specific project.

+* batches : filepath
+Sample/group/batch key.

+* groups : filepath
+List of groups to include during integration.
+Expects one PE/SR VCF per group.

+* pesr_sources:
+Names of pair end/split read algorithms to be processed

+* depth_sources:
+Names of read depth algorithms to be processed

+* svtypes:
+Types of SVs to be processed

+* cnv_types:
+Types of CNVs to be processed

+* outlier_removal:
+Sources to remove outliers from

 ## Input data

 ### PE/SR calls